danisss9/Xvirus/README.md

 ## Settings

-Settings are located in the "`settings.json`" file in the root folder of the SDK.
+Settings are located in the "`settings.json`" file in the root folder of the SDK/CLI.
 Available options:

 ### Engine Settings